mochinokiladra/LING-L645/FinalProject/README.md

-# Improving Paraphrase Detection by Using Highly Similar Non-Paraphrastic Sentence Pairs
+# Improving Paraphrase Detection by Using Lexically Similar Non-Paraphrastic Sentence Pairs

 The goal of this project was to test whether a paraphrase detection model might be improved by giving it more "challenging" non-paraphrase sentence pairs.
 By "challenging," I mean sentences that are similar on the surface (such as having many lexical items in common) such that they might confuse a computer, but that a human could easily tell are not semantically equivalent (or even semantically related).